linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Note that as  $v^{\circ}$  becomes large,  $a^{*}$  becomes small.
 As  $n \uparrow \infty$ ,  $v^{\circ} \downarrow 0$  for the estimators that we will study, so that as more data arrives,  $a^{*}$  approaches 1.
 It can be shown that for the negative exponential distribution,  $a^{*} = \frac{n}{n + 1}$ .
 In general, one must estimate  $v^{\circ}$  to figure out what  $a^{*}$  should be, so the resulting estimate is  $\hat{a}^{*}\hat{\theta}$ .
 One could avoid thinking about this problem simply by insisting on unbiased estimators, this has the effect of forcing  $a^{*} = 1$ , but there doesn't seem to be much justification for that.
 However, in some cases,  $\hat{a}^{*}\hat{\theta}$  turns out to have even higher MSE than  $\hat{\theta}$  did originally.
 (Onwards, bravely, through the fog.)

+### 4.3.
+Bayesians

-4.3.
-Bayesians.
-Another way to look at the whole problem gives very direct answers to questions about the value of  $Prob(|\widehat{p}_n - p| > r)$  and, more generally, the distribution of  $\widehat{p}_n$ .
+Another way to look at the whole problem gives very direct answers to questions about the value of $Prob(|\widehat{p}_n - p| > r)$ and, more generally, the distribution of $\widehat{p}_n$.
 This approach is called Bayesian statistics†, and, at its best, it sensibly uses the prior knowledge we have about the problem at hand.

 Suppose that we know that the true value of  $\theta$  (changing the notation for  $p$  here) is in the interval  $[\frac{1}{2},1]$ , and that intervals of equal size in  $[\frac{1}{2},1]$  are equally likely, that is, our prior distribution† is  $U[\frac{1}{2},1]$ .
 The posterior density as a function of the data is